 The maximum rate is the maximum amount that can be charged for public health insurance premiums

-However, contribution rates and the premium assessment ceiling are widely expected to rise drastically in 2022, due in part to the impact of the coronavirus pandemic and the cost of caring for a rapidly aging population.
+However, contribution rates and the premium assessment ceiling are widely expected to rise drastically in the future, due in part to the impact of the cost of caring for a rapidly aging population.
 These sharp rises are particularly significant for self-employed people, who have to cover the full cost of health insurance themselves – unlike employees, who can have up to 50% of their premiums covered by their employer.